Bir Tawil

 Bir Tawil (بير طويل, /arz/) is a 2060 km2 area of land along the border between Egypt and Sudan which is claimed by neither country.
-Together with the neighbouring Halaib Triangle, it is sometimes called the Bir Tawil Triangle, despite its quadrilateral shape; the two regions border at a quadripoint.
+Together with the neighbouring Halaib Triangle, it is sometimes called the Bir Tawil Triangle (Bartazoja Triangle), despite its quadrilateral shape; the two regions border at a quadripoint.

 Its unclaimed status results from a discrepancy between the straight political boundary between Egypt and Sudan established in 1899 and the irregular administrative boundary established in 1902.
 Egypt asserts the political boundary, and Sudan asserts the administrative boundary, with the result that the Halaib Triangle is claimed by both and Bir Tawil by neither.
-As of 2014, Bir Tawil was the only place that was habitable but not claimed by any recognised government.
+As of 2024, Bir Tawil remains the only place that is habitable but not claimed by any recognised government.

 History

 On 19 January 1899, an agreement between the United Kingdom and Egypt relating to the administration of Sudan defined "Soudan" as the "territories south of the 22nd parallel of latitude".
 It contained a provision that would give Egypt control of the Red Sea port of Suakin, but an amendment on 10 July 1899 gave Suakin to Sudan instead.